libor-m/scrimer/doc/prepare-reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Annotation data is best obtained in UCSC table browser in BED format and then sorted and indexed by BEDtools
+Annotation data is best obtained in UCSC table browser in BED format and then sorted and indexed by :ref:`BEDtools <bedtools>`

 For example: http://genome.ucsc.edu/cgi-bin/hgTables?db=taeGut1::